dklinges9/ecoclimateglobal/content/english/join/_index.md

 <br>

+**update on PhD student search: we have received many applications from qualified candidates and therefore are no longer actively seeking more applications.
+You are welcome to submit your materials if you believe you are a good fit to our group, but please note that we may not be able to consider your application at this time as we have begun interviews with other candidates.**

 Please see below for current and upcoming opportunities to join the group.
 We always welcome inquiries from motivated potential members with research interests that fit our group!

 We prioritize new members who will facilitate the largest amount of growth for the group – you learn more from us, and we learn more from you.
 This entails membership from a diverse set of backgrounds, perspective, disciplines, and skillsets.
 Ideally, you can (or soon will) do things that we cannot, and we can do things that at first were new to you, so that we are all growing together.
 Ultimately, however, we are unified by our research interests and mission: advancing knowledge and practice on how humans, crops, and biodiversity are all impacted by climate change.